joshpayette/remnant2-toolkit/README.md

 ## Contributions

 Contributions are welcome!
-If you found a bug, have a suggestion, or want to contribute code, please open an issue or a pull request.
+If you found a bug, have a suggestion, or want to contribute code, I'd certainly appreciate the help via pull request or issue.

+Before contributing, please read the [Code of Conduct](CODE_OF_CONDUCT.md).

 You can also join the [Discord server](https://discord.gg/kgVaU3zAQ7) to discuss the project and get help.

 ## Featured Builds

 Want to see your build listed on the featured builds?
 Submit an issue with a link to the video covering your build and I'll take a look.
-If I like it, I'll add it to the list!
+If it looks of good quality, I'll add it!

 ## Credits